 We will be broadcasting the race stream over Twitch.
 Check the event annoucement for the url.
 Race comepetitors will join a group Zoom chat event.
 Tawn will host the race server and share the stream over Zoom/Twitch.
 And we will see how things go.

 We are using the SDSandbox open source project as the racing sim.
 This creates a 3d environment using Unity game creation tool.
 It uses NVidia PhysX open source physics engine to simulate 4 wheeled vehicle dynamics.
 This sim also acts as a server, listening on TCP port 9091.
 This sends and receives JSON packets.
 More on the API later.

 We use an OpenAI GYM style wrapper to interface with the server.
 The project for this wrapper is gym-donkeycar.

-You may build the server from the source project above, but pre-built binaries for Ubuntu, Mac, and Windows.
+You can build the server from the source project above, or use pre-built binaries for Ubuntu, Mac, and Windows.
 This has been tested on Ubuntu 18.04, Mac 10.13, and Windows 10.

 Setup for Donkeycar users

 If you are using the donkeycar framework to race, you can use follow the guide to setup the simulator.
 If visuals directions help out, checkout the Windows Sim Setup Screen-Cast on Youtube.
 Use this to practice before the race.
 When it comes time to race, modify your myconfig.py to have these two changes:

 This racing server will not always be running.
 We will bring it up for testing events and on race day.
 We are aiming to have it up from 7pm-9pm Pacific every night a week before race day.
 If not up, ask on Discord and we will try to get things running.